Timothy Peter Lynagh

 Through this rapid chemo-electric signaling, ligand-gated ion channels – or receptors – make indispensable contributions to animal development and physiology and constitute important pharmacological targets.
 We use electrophysiological experiments, chemical biology, and molecular phylogenetics to dissect receptor function and evolution.

 A major question we are pursuing is the evolution of excitatory neurotransmitter receptors in the nervous system.
 The chemical basis for the selective recognition of certain neurotransmitters by their receptors is not perfectly understood.
 We use cutting edge chemical biology together with comparative and evolutionary analyses to approach this question.

 ERC Starting Grant: iGluRs – A New View (Project start: March 2019)

 - 2018.
 Acid-sensing ion channels emerged over 600 Mya and are conserved throughout the deuterostomes.
 Proceedings of the National Academy of Sciences of the United States of America.
 115: 8430-8435. doi: 10.1073/pnas.1806614115

 Tim studied at The University of Queensland, Australia, receiving his PhD from the Queensland Brain Institute in 2011 for work that established how the antiparasitic drug ivermectin targets neurotransmitter receptors in worms.
 From 2011 to 2013 he studied receptor modulation by anesthetics and receptor evolution with Bodo Laube at the Technical University of Darmstadt.
 From 2014-2018 he worked on the function and evolution of receptors with Stephan Pless at the University of Copenhagen.
-He joined Sars in January 2019.
+He started at the Sars Centre in January 2019 and began the ERC StG project “iGluRs: A New View” in March 2019.